bitmakerla/estela-cli/README.md

 Commands:
-  context  Show your current context deploy   Deploy Scrapy project to Bitmaker Cloud init     Create Dockerfile and Bitmaker file for existing scrapy project login    Save your credentials logout   Remove your credentials
+  context  Show your current context create   Create a resource delete   Delete a resource deploy   Deploy Scrapy project to Bitmaker Cloud init     Initialize bitmaker project for existing scrapy project list     Display the available resources login    Save your credentials logout   Remove your credentials stop     Stop an active job or cronjob
 ```

 ## Installation